coqui-ai/snakepit/README.md

 ## Help + Community

-1. [Github Discussions](https://github.com/coqui-ai/snakepit/discussions/) - find and join open-ended community discussions related to :frog:'s snakepit
+1. [Github Discussions](https://github.com/coqui-ai/snakepit/discussions/) - find and join open-ended community discussions related to 🐸's snakepit

-2. [Matrix Chat](https://matrix.to/#/+coqui:matrix.org) - the :frog: Matrix channel where you can chat with folks about :snake: snakepit, get help, share ideas :)
+2. [Matrix Chat](https://matrix.to/#/+coqui:matrix.org) - the 🐸 Matrix channel where you can chat with folks about 🐍 snakepit, get help, share ideas :)

 3. [Github Issues](https://github.com/coqui-ai/stt/issues) - If you ran into a specific error/problem, feel free to open an issue in the repo.